epadillla/epadillla.github.io/_pages/about.md

 Before starting my PhD, I worked as an RA at the Universitat Pompeu Fabra.
 I hold a BA in Political Science and Public Administration from the Universitat de València and a Research Master in Political Science from the Universitat Pompeu Fabra.

 I am interested in comparative politics, political behaviour, and political economy.
-Additionally, I closely follow methodological debates in the social sciences, particularly those surrounding causal inference and computational social science
+Additionally, I closely follow the methodological debates in the social sciences, particularly those surrounding causal inference and computational social science.